BrunoCaseiro/brunocaseiro.github.io/_posts/2025-10-04-Testing-pens-in-heaven.md

 There's an `orders-private` database cluster.
 In the AWS Console select the appropriate region and browse to Aurora and RDS > Snapshots > Public to restore it.
 The UI should be intuitive enough.
 Select the new database and set up an EC2 connection

-If you don't know the database password after spinning up the EC2 instance, it's possible to modify it from the Databases menu.
+If you don't know the database password after spinning up the EC2 instance, you can modify it from the Databases menu.
 Install postgresql-client on it and access the database snapshot

 ---

-Knowing a Cognito identity pool ID, we can request an Identity ID if it is configured to support unauthenticated identities.
-With the Identity ID, request credentials for it
+If a Cognito identity pool allows unauthenticated identities, you can obtain an IdentityId and then request temporary AWS credentials for it
 ```
 ┌──(kali㉿kali)-[~/Desktop]
 └─$ aws cognito-identity get-id --identity-pool-id us-east-1:d2fecd68-ab89-48ae-b70f-44de60381367 --no-sign